 - Teaching since:

-A passionate & expert educator, Anton is a longtime faculty member of the California Jazz Conservatory.
+An expert educator with a welcoming, positive outlook and an irresistible passion for music, Anton is a longtime faculty member of the California Jazz Conservatory.
 He's been Artist in Residence at Harvard University and The Brubeck Institute, and a clinician & featured soloist for countless university & high school jazz programs.
 Anton has headlined major jazz clubs across the US and Canada and has five critically acclaimed CDs as a leader.

 "Anton is an exceptional player & inspirational teacher… and a lot of FUN!
 He is organized & prepared, and so well versed in so many aspects of jazz performance & education… What more could a student want?!"